 The Council supports projects that improve services in rural

 Medway, and protect the countryside.
-These include the
+These include the Villager

-Villager community transport scheme that provides minibus
+community transport scheme that provides minibus services for rural

 Halling Association, a local partnership that has funded a